openlibhums/memory-alpha/content/support/guides/workflow-reviewer.md

         - Major Revisions Required
         - Reject
 - Comments for the Editor
-    - If you have additional comments they can be added here.
+    - If you have additional comments, they can be added here.
 These will be visible only to the editor(s), although they may choose to share them with the author.

 ## Review complete
 Once you have submitted your review you will be presented with an overview of what you have written.
 Please note you will not be able to return to the review page or edit what you have written once you have clicked ‘Submit’.